MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v1.md

 **`isMultibranchJob`** - **Job is of Multibranch Pipeline type**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-This job is of multibranch pipeline type.
-If selected, enter the appropriate branch name.
-Requires Team Foundation Server Plugin for Jenkins v5.3.4 or later.
+This job is a multibranch pipeline.
+If specified, add the appropriate branch name.
+This input requires Team Foundation Server Plugin for Jenkins v5.3.4 or later.
 <!-- :::editable-content-end::: -->
 <br>